The 2023 Trouble Begins Lecture Series and Park Church Summer Lecture Series are supported by the generous support of The Mark Twain Foundation.

 Barbara E. Snedecor served for many years as Director of the Center for Mark Twain Studies at Elmira College.
 In addition to editing the second edition of Mark Twain in Elmira, she has contributed pieces to the Mark Twain Annual and American Literary Realism.

 Watch Barbara E. Snedecor’s conversation HERE.

 In 1985, the Elmira College Center for Mark Twain Studies inaugurated The Trouble Begins at Eight lecture series.
 The title comes from a handbill advertising Mark Twain’s October 2, 1866 lecture presented at Maguire’s Academy of Music in San Francisco.

-The lectures are now held in the Fall and Spring of each year, in the barn at Quarry Farm or at Peterson Chapel in Cowles Hall on Elmira College’s campus.
+The lectures are now held in the Fall and Spring of each year, in the Barn at Quarry Farm or at Peterson Chapel in Cowles Hall on Elmira College’s campus.
+In the Summer of each year, the lectures are held at the Park Church.
 All lectures are free and open to the public.

 Lectures may also be held in Peterson Chapel in Elmira College’s Cowles Hall.
 The chapel features a series of stained glass windows depicted the history and traditions of the college, including one of Twain in front of his study and one of his wife, Elmira College alumnus Olivia Clemens, on front of the porch at Quarry Farm.
 There is also a Mark Twain Exhibit in Cowles Hall.

 The address of Elmira College is 1 Park Place, Elmira, NY 14901.
 Cowles Hall is on the east side of Park Place, behind the Fasset Commons Art building on Washington Avenue.
 In front of Cowles Hall is a small man-made pond known as “The Puddle” and the Mark Twain Study.
 Public parking may be found off of North Main Street, at the north east corner of campus.